 The repayment usually starts within six months after the completion of the degree, also called the grace period.
 Depending on the amount of the loan, it is requested that you repay the loan within 5 to 10 years, although in certain European countries, you can repay it in 15 years.

-If you have taken out a student loan for tuition fees, you don't have to repay the loan until after you finish your studies and you are earning over a certain level of income, called the 'repayment threshold'.
+If you have taken out a student loan to cover tuition fees, you only have to repay the loan after you finish your studies and start earning a certain level of income, called the 'repayment threshold'.
 For example, in the UK, you can borrow 8,200 GBP, but have to repay this sum once you earn more than 21,000 GBP/year after graduation.

 5. Student prizes

-The student prizes are exactly what you think: the prize is represented by a certain amount of money, which will not technically support your studies, but it can be considered as a form of financial aid.
-Student prizes are one-time awards and they can range from a couple of hundred to several thousand Euros.
+Student prizes are exactly what you think: the prize is represented by a certain amount of money, which will not technically support your studies, but it can be considered as a form of financial aid.
+Student prizes are one-time awards and they can range from a couple of hundred to several thousand euros.